openstreetmap/iD/NOTES.md

 * Nodes with no tags and no way attached
 * Ways which contain only nodes that are subsets of the nodes of other ways
 * Paths with intersecting boundaries (invalid geometries)
+* Nodes with tags that repeat what the way says

 ## Code Layout